otrv4/otrv4/otrv4.md

        || m).
 Let 'challenge' be the encoded 114-byte digest.

    5. Compute 'challenge_scalar = (r + 'challenge' * sk) mod q'.
 For
-       efficiency, reduce 'challenge' modulo q. // TODO: should it be stated that 'challenge' by reducing is a scalar?
+       efficiency, reduce 'challenge' modulo q.
+This will make 'challenge' a SCALAR.

    6. Form the signature of the concatenation of 'nonce_point' (57 bytes) and the little-endian encoding of 'challenge_scalar' (57 bytes, the ten most